bernard1997/SC5010-group-project/README.md

 ## About

 This is a mini project for SC5010 (Introduction to Data Analysis) which focuses on how diabetes in different countries can be grouped together using machine learning and how their macroindicators can be used to classify the different diabetes trends observed across the countries.
 The notebook can be viewed in the following order:
-1) Timeseries analysis and clustering of diabetes trend
+1) Timeseries analysis and clustering
 2) Data cleaning for the macroindicators
 3) Random forest modelling